Send Joshua Project a photo

 |Affinity Bloc:||Sub-Saharan Peoples|

 Life in the bare rocky cliffs is harsh.
-In many cases soil for gardens was brought in from the plains below, and pigeon dung collected from the cliff face was used as fertilizer.
-Since the Fulani have been subdued (since colonial times), the Dogon have spread out from the cliff onto the plateau (where onions have been introduced as a cash crop) and into the plain (where they grow millet.)
+Most times, they brought in soil from the plains below and collected pigeon dung from the cliff face for fertilizer.
+After colonial times, the Fulani have left the Dogon alone.
+Now the Dogon tribes have spread out from the cliff onto the plateau where they grow onions as a cash crop.
+Others live in the plain where they grow millet.
 They also grow rice, sorghum, peanuts, vegetables and raise livestock.

 For centuries, the Dogon have resisted Islam.
 But as society modernizes, they increasingly decide that animistic religion is no longer adequate.
 They have grudgingly accepted Islam for lack of an alternative.
 In a few villages, they have seen people live out genuine Christian faith.
 Such villages usually have church growth, even when the mosque is nearly empty.
 Most Dogon subgroups have a gospel witness, but the Tiranige Diga are primarily Muslim.

 Most Dogon subgroups have a strong gospel witness, but this is lacking among the Tiranige Diga.
 They need people who will live out their faith and lovingly make disciples.

 Pray for Holy Spirit led workers to go to the Tiranige Diga Dogon people of Mali.

 Pray for spiritual receptivity and an understanding of their need for a righteous Savior.